Tinnitus is a noise such as a ringing or buzzing that you can hear, but the noise does not come from outside your ear.

-Tinnitus is when you can hear sounds inside your head that are created by your hearing system, not your environment.
-It could be a ringing, humming, pulsing or hissing.
-It is more prominent in quiet areas or at nighttime.
+When you can hear sounds inside your head that are created by your hearing system, not your environment, the condition is known as tinnitus.
+It could be ringing, humming, pulsing or hissing.
+It is more prominent in quiet areas or at night.
 It usually has no particular cause but can be treated.

 You can't turn it off or move away from it, so it can be spectacularly annoying.